TedFenn/enumerating_authentication/README.md

   --smb --winrm --rdp \
   --threads 8

-# The script will:
+# The script above will:

 - Expand IP ranges.
 - Spawn up to 8 worker threads.
+Default is 10.
 - Run the appropriate crackmapexec or nxc command per protocol.
-- Log detailed output to host_enum_<timestamp>.txt.
+- Log detailed output to host_enum_YYYY-MM-DD_HH-MM-SS.txt.
 - Print a concise success table at the end.

 # Flags: